freeCodeCamp/freeCodeCamp/curriculum/challenges/chinese/02-javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/search-and-replace.md

 );
 ```

-`myReplace('He is Sleeping on the couch', 'Sleeping', 'sitting')`应该返回 'He is Sitting on the couch'。
+`myReplace("He is Sleeping on the couch", "Sleeping", "sitting")` 应返回 "He is Sitting on the couch"。

 ```js
 assert.deepEqual(